l-atelier-des-chercheurs/dodoc/README.md

 ### Editing

-If a folder has $creators, only people logged in with a token that matches one of these $creator path can edit/remove this folder's meta and its subfolders.
+If a folder has $admins, only people logged in with a token that matches one of these $admin path can edit/remove this folder's meta and its subfolders.

 If a folder has $contributors, people logged in with a token that matches one of these $contributors can not edit this folder's meta but can create/edit/remove subfolders or import/edit/remove files.